 Carbon standards govern the methodologies which define how climate impact is created and verified.
 Every carbon project needs to follow these methodologies to show it meets minimum quality criteria.
 Once a project’s impact has been verified, standards bodies issue carbon credits to the project.
 Carbon standards play a key role in ensuring carbon credit quality, and buyers and offsetters value the stamp of approval that standards bodies give to carbon credits.

 To get carbon credits issued, each project needs to follow high-level requirements and processes, and use certain accounting methodologies that describe which data should be monitored.
 These methodologies vary depending on the carbon credit-generating activity.
 A project that is protecting forests from deforestation, for example, needs to collect different data than a wetland restoration project.
 The same applies to technology-based methodologies: projects that focus on capturing methane emitted from coal beds have different data requirements than ones that provide charging infrastructure for electric vehicles.
-Independent third parties — a list of auditors authorized by each standard — assess projects according to set rules and requirements.
+Independent third parties — a list of validation/verification bodies authorized by each standard — assess projects according to set rules and requirements.

 Once it’s been verified, a project can be issued carbon credits by the standards body.